cockpit-project/presentations/cyborg-infra-day-1.md

 :::notes
 - finally, where can you look at our stuff and steal or contribute
 - top-level document on the source, describes available internal and external infra, lots of pointers
-- public cockpituous repo has all our infra automation (Ansible) and most of our containers
+- public cockpituous repo has all our infra containers and Ansible scripts
 - secrets like Fedora password, GitHub or COPR token are in a very restricted internal CEE GitLab repo
 - bots is the code that runs inside containers; grab AMQP work queue item, invoke test, update translations, build VM image